Using very simple math to get the most out of multiple kits

 But how do you know how much combined DNA you share with this cousin?
 You can’t just add the two amounts, otherwise, when calculating how much of your father’s DNA you have, you’d just add 50% each time, in which case two siblings would have 100% of their father’s DNA and three siblings would have 150%.
 Instead, you have to count up the distinct DNA that you share and not double-count any of it.
 Getting the distinct segments isn’t hard, and we’ll see that this process is really worth it.
 If you’re only using AncestryDNA, which is the only large genotyping site without the essential feature known as the chromosome browser, then you’ll have to upload your DNA somewhere else in order to do this.
 The tools you need for this are totally free at GEDmatch.

 The best case scenario is that the DNA you and your sibling share with the applicable cousin is totally distinct.
 In that case, you and your sibling not only share more DNA with the cousin than you may have expected, but all you have to do is add up the total cM that you each share with the cousin.
 If the shared segment from one of you can be found completely within a segment from the other, this is also very easy.
 All you have to do is discard the smaller segment.
-Finally, if some of the segments partially overlap, you can estimate the length of the overlap in cM.
+Finally, if some of the segments partially overlap, one thing you could do is estimate the length of the overlap in cM.
 For example, if you and your sibling both share a 100 cM segment with the cousin, and half of that appears to overlap, the distinct amount of combined DNA that you share with the cousin is 150 cM—count the first 50 cM, then the overlapping 50 cM only once, and then the last 50 cM.
-It may not feel right to approximate how much is overlapping, but this allows you to use a method that achieves exceptional results.
+Even better, you could use Jonny Perl’s CM Estimator to find a very accurate number of cM by the start and stop positions.
+Even better than that, you could use his new tool, where you copy and paste all sets of segments from multiple family members and it will give you the total distinct cM.

 Once you’ve added up all of the distinct segments and you have a total in cM or percentage, use the applicable fraction or multiple from the table below.